MDM

 September 10, 2025

-• Incident Response: A security incident, audit failure, or offboarding gone wrong exposes a lack of control.
+1. Incident response: A security incident, audit failure, or offboarding mistake exposes a lack of control.

-• Compliance Certification: The company requires an industry certification - whether it’s SOC 2, ISO 27001, HIPAA, or something else - and needs to prove that devices are secure and policies are consistently enforced.
+2. Compliance requirements: The company must meet standards such as SOC 2, ISO 27001, or HIPAA and demonstrate that devices are secured and policies are consistently enforced.

-In all cases, the core need is the same: you can’t secure what you can’t control.
+In every case, the underlying issue is the same: you can’t secure what you can’t control.

 Mobile device management (MDM) gives teams positive control over their device fleet - the ability to configure, monitor, and secure endpoints before anything goes wrong.